-- Another method my mother in law has used for years is to cut a potato in half and use a bit of salt to gently “scrub” the grime off the pot but season it at the same time.
+- Another method my mother in law has used for years is to cut a potato in half.
+Use a bit of salt to gently “scrub” the grime off the pot but season it at the same time.

 - This method is for skillets that have food lightly stuck on them.
 First, sprinkle something slightly abrasive, like coarse sea salt or cornmeal in your skillet.

-- The stubbornly dirty one!
-If you have really stuck on food or you’ve cooked food that leaves a stench (like fish), this works great.
-The best cast iron skillet care tip for this is a non-scratching scrubbing pad (affiliate link) for this.
-Place your skillet in the sink and run hot water in it, scrub off the food that is stuck on.
+- Place your skillet in the sink and run hot water in it, scrub off the food that is stuck on.
 Rinse out the skillet.
 If the food is really cooked on, you can let the skillet soak for a bit, but not too long or it will start to rust.
-Since we use water to clean out the skillet, you MUST dry it as soon as possible!
-Easiest way to dry a skillet is to set it over a high flame on the stovetop for a couple minutes.
-After the pan cools a bit, put some oil in and rub the pan with a paper towel or cloth.

 Storing Your Cast Iron Skillet

 - Another way to store it is hang it on the wall next to your stove.
 It will lie flat so nothing will get on the cooking surface, or leave in your oven for storage.

-- What I do is use paper bags from the grocery store and put one in a bag and then stack them with the bag over it.
-Once again it is cheap and keeps them dry and not touching other pans so they don’t scrape against one another.
+- What I do is use paper bags from the grocery store and put one in a bag.
+Then stack them with the bag wrapped around it.

 If you love your skillet you should go ahead and buy a dutch oven too!
 I LOVE mine and gives food that same wonderfully seasoned flavor but cooks for hours all by itself in the oven.